wsonetunnel/tunnel-server-observability/README.md

 ------

 * Deploy Linux VM
-    * Chose distribution of your choice, though photonOS template is provided for use.
-You can also choose to download [here](https://github.com/vmware/photon/wiki/Downloading-Photon-OS)
+    * Chose distribution of your choice, though Alma Linux is recommended for use.
+You can also choose to download [here](https://almalinux.org/get-almalinux/)
         * Resource recommendation of Linux VM 4 core 16GB 100 GB storage
         * Retention policy ___TBD___
     * Ensure, docker is installed on Linux VM.
 Run `docker version` to confirm the same.